 To combat forced arbitration the U.S. House of Representatives passed the Fair Arbitration Injustice Repeal (“FAIR” Act) in 2019.
 The FAIR Act would repeal the FAA, finally allowing employees to have their day in court.
 But the FAIR Act was never brought to the floor in the Republican-controlled Senate, and therefore didn’t become law.

 On February 11, 2021, the FAIR Act was re-introduced to the House of Representatives (H.R.
 963) by Representative Hank Johnson (D-GA).
 The FAIR Act is expected to pass the House again this year.
 Since Democrats now (narrowly) control the Senate, the FAIR Act is likely to make it out of committee in the Senate, and go to a full floor vote.

 However, it is unclear whether the FAIR Act will garner enough Republican support in the Senate to overcome the filibuster, which remains in place, though the prohibition of forced arbitration in employment matters has received bipartisan support in the past.

 If you support ending forced arbitration, please contact your elected representative and encourage them to vote yes on the FAIR Act (H.R.
 963): https://www.usa.gov/elected-officials.

 Halunen Law supports the rights of employees to have full and free access to the court system.
 If you are subject to a forced arbitration agreement and feel you are being treated illegally in the workplace, the experienced employment law attorneys at Halunen Law are here to help.
 Contact us today for a free consultation.

-An experienced, tough employment attorney, Emmy Denny is relentless in her pursuit of justice for clients who have been wronged by their employer.
-Emma has been selected to the Super Lawyers Rising Star list consistently since 2016 and as one of the Top Women Attorneys in Minnesota.
+An experienced, tough employment attorney, Ross Stadheim is relentless in his pursuit of justice for clients who have been wronged by their employer.
+Comfortable in the courtroom and at the negotiation table, he represents employees who have experienced discrimination, harassment, retaliation, and other illegal conduct in the workplace.